 Configuration files must conform to the JSON schema.

-2. Re-indexes the repository.
+2. Re-indexing the repository.

 This is processed in a job queue, and is parallelized across multiple worker processes.
 Jobs will take longer to complete the first time a repository is synced, or when a diff is large.
+On the home page, you can view the sync status of ongoing jobs:

 Missing your code host?
 Submit a feature request on GitHub.